Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

     cfg_dir=/etc/icinga/objects

 Icinga 2 supports wildcard includes and relative paths, e.g. for including `conf.d/*.conf` in the same directory.

+    include "conf.d/*.conf"

+If you want to include files and directories recursively, you need to define a seperate option and add the directory and an option pattern.

+    include_recursive "conf.d" "*.conf"

 A global search path for includes is available for advanced features like the Icinga Template Library (ITL).
 The file suffix does not matter as long as it matches the (wildcard) include expression.

-    include "conf.d/*.conf"
     include <itl/itl.conf>

 > **Best Practice**